r3c/deval/doc/page/02-start.rst

 .. _builtin:

 By default you don't have access to PHP functions from within a template (we'll explain why exactly in :ref:`functional` section), which is why we added a first call to method :php:meth:`Deval\\Renderer::inject` in previous example.
 It's here to inject a few common functions in our template and make them available before compilation to enable many early optimizations.
-A full list of functions injected from :php:meth:`Deval\\Builtin::deval` can be found in the
+A full list of functions injected from :php:meth:`Deval\\Builtin::deval` can be found in the :ref:`flavor_deval` section.
-:ref:`functions` section.

 Write a template